Charz-sudo/New-Emerald/README.md

 # Pokémon Emerald

 This is a decompilation of Pokémon Emerald.
+Don't jump up in excitement and stay calm.
+Regular emerald rom--> emerald rom w/gen 9 pokemon, map features(with porymap), qol changes, etc.

 It builds the following ROM: